 - 1. Review contract documents and identify all required embeds and anchor bolts. - 2.
 Determine who will provide embeds and anchor bolts and coordinate with schedule. - 3.
-In the event anchor bolt repairs or modifications are required, the procedures must be approved by the Structural Engineer of Record and included as part of the Authorization to Proceed with Steel Erection Explanation form. - 4.
-Review installation prior to concrete pour. - 5.
-Verify orientation and placement of anchor bolts, plumb and level. - 6.
-Verify embeds are plumb and level. - 7.
+Review installation prior to concrete pour. - 4.
+Verify orientation and placement of anchor bolts, plumb and level. - 5.
+Verify embeds are plumb and level. - 6.
 Subcontractor is responsible for verification.
-This should be done both pre-pour and post-pour. - 8.
-Location and elevation to be confirmed by a professional surveyor after concrete pour and prior to commencing steel erection. - 9.
+This should be done both pre-pour and postpour. - 7.
+Location and elevation to be confirmed by a professional surveyor after concrete pour and prior to commencing steel erection. - 8.
 Document survey results and file in subcontractor contract file.